EUROPA-PARK | BEST THEME PARK IN EUROPE!

 - Pay your parking ticket right at the beginning (there are machines in the entrance area) so you don’t have to queue when you leave.

 - During summer, bring some towels and dry clothes for the kids.
 There are also some lovely water playgrounds around the park.
+If you come around Christmas time, the park is decorated to the max!

 We had an amazing day and it won’t be the last time that we visited Europa-Park!